-On-going efforts to build up the strength of a community are captured in our "community development" category (see Figure 5), and this sort of partnership work is especially strong in Chicago.
+On-going efforts to build up the strength of a community are captured in our "community development" category (see

+Figure 5).
 Most of these are all-purpose associations - block watch groups, neighborhood associations, civic clubs, and the like.
-They take on tasks as mundane as trash pickup and as complicated as policing issues.
-Some of them attempt to implement longer-term changes that are needed to make the community a better place to live.
-Providing permanent affordable housing, for instance, has become a widespread concern, and the premier organization that mobilized the energies has congregations and others in behalf of this cause is Habitat for Humanity.
-No other form of community economic development activity has anything like the presence of Habitat among congregations.
+They take on tasks as mundane as trash pickup and as complicated as policing Some of them attempt to issues. implement longer-term changes that are needed to make the community a better place to live.
+Providing permanent affordable housing, for instance, has become a widespread concern, and the premier organization that has mobilized the energies of congregations and others in behalf of this cause is Habitat for Humanity.
+No other form of community economic development activity anything like the presence of Habitat among congregations.

-About a quarter of conservative Protestant churches participate in such civic-minded activities, while around half of the mainline Protestant, African American, and Catholic parishes have at least some tie to a group working for community betterment.
-7
+About a quarter of conservative Protestant churches participate in such civic-minded activities, while around half of the mainline, African American, and Catholic parishes have at least some tie to a group working for community betterment.7

-Another organization with which congregations work is Heifer Project, an Arkansas-based ministry that provides livestock as a means toward economic selfsufficiency in communities around the Seattle-based World Vision is another development organization with a significant base of support among the congregations we surveyed.
+Another organization with which congregations work is Heifer Project, an Arkansas-based ministry that provides livestock as a means toward economic selfsufficiency in communities around the world.
+Seattle-based World Vision is another development organization with a significant base of support among the congregations we surveyed.
 Both World Vision and Heifer Project work primarily overseas; local economic development partnerships are considerably more rare.
 African American churches were more than three times as likely (22% v 6% in other traditions) to name a local economic development group as a partner.
-While the "community development idea of corporations" is getting a good deal of attention these days, it is the rare congregation that has taken on this sort of economic partnership.
+While the "community of development corporations" is getting a good deal of attention these days, it is the rare congregation that has taken on this sort of economic partnership.